fairlance/backend/README.md

 ```bash
 /opt/fairlance/backend/importer
 ```
-Note: search app must nit be running for the importer to work (only one app can use the index at the same time)
+Note: search app must not be running for the importer to work (only one app can use the index at the same time)

 #### Structure: